 - Replacement of metal halide, fluorescent and incandescent lighting with high efficiency LED lighting.

 - Installation of power conditioning equipment that will provide surge suppression and power factor correction.
 It will also filter out excess harmonics that waste electrical energy and cause unnecessary heat build up.

 - Replacement of the existing central plant with a high efficiency modular central plant.

 - Conversion of constant volume air handling to variable air volume in order to modulate air delivery to match EXPO conditioning load.

-- Replace missing and damaged hot water and chilled water pipe insulation at air handling units.
+- Replaced missing and damaged hot water and chilled water pipe insulation at air handling units.

-- Lower the total system pressure drop within the air handling units by installing high capacity, low pressure, drop pleated air filters.
+- Lowered the total system pressure drop within the air handling units by installing high capacity, low pressure, drop pleated air filters.

-- Install a direct digital control, open protocol building automation system to control HVAC systems.
-This project includes eliminating the existing pneumatic control system.
-This will result in optimized control and scheduling of HVAC equipment.
+- Installed a direct digital control, open protocol building automation system to control HVAC systems.
+This project included eliminating the existing pneumatic control system.
+The result is optimized control and scheduling of HVAC equipment.

 - Installation of weather stripping on building doors.